JYChen18/RPMG/README.md

 # Projective Manifold Gradient Layer for Deep Rotation Regression (CVPR 2022)

 ## Introduction
 This project is based on our paper [Projective Manifold Gradient Layer for Deep Rotation Regression](https://arxiv.org/abs/2110.11657).
-For more informations, you can also visit our [project page](https://jychen18.github.io/RPMG/).
+For more information, you can also visit our [project page](https://jychen18.github.io/RPMG/).

 ## Structure
 The implementation of our **Regularized Projective Manifold Gradient(RPMG)** Layer for rotation regression is in *utils/rpmg.py*.